pyeve/eve/docs/features.rst

 .. admonition:: Please Note

-    According to REST principles resource items should have one unique identifier.
+    According to REST principles resource items should only have one unique identifier.
 Eve abides by providing one default endpoint per item.
-Adding a secondary convenience, endpoint is a decision that should pondered carefully.
+Adding a secondary endpoint is a decision that should pondered carefully.

     Consider our example above.
 Even without the ``/people/<lastname>`` endpoint, a client could always retrieve a person by querying the resource endpoint by last name: ``/people/?where={"lastname": "Doe"}``.
-Actually the whole example is fubar as there could be multiple people sharing the same last name, but you get the idea.
+Actually the whole example is fubar, as there could be multiple people sharing the same last name, but you get the idea.

 .. _filters: